ArmstrongLiwox/Architecting-Tooling-Multi-Tech-Deployment-and-CICD-with-Virtualisation-Technology-in-AWS-Part-1-/README.md

 # Excecution

+Region : US East (N. Virginia) us-east-1 has the highest number of availability zones

 > let us focus on the cloud
 > First deal with region (High availablity). each region has at least three availability zones.
 > Second is Network - VPC
+> Bastion Host gives access to other resources that are private

 ![region](https://github.com/ArmstrongLiwox/Architecting-Tooling-Multi-Tech-Deployment-and-CICD-with-Virtualisation-Technology-in-AWS-Part-1-/assets/143335106/f73ef97c-b5fe-441c-ae00-93aa08220e56)

 ![vpc](https://github.com/ArmstrongLiwox/Architecting-Tooling-Multi-Tech-Deployment-and-CICD-with-Virtualisation-Technology-in-AWS-Part-1-/assets/143335106/7b974523-bc8d-4210-b1a5-9612509d9d4e)

+Your NAT gateway is always in a public subnet

+Your VPC must have a connection in an internet gateway

+difference is at the route tables level

+public subnet is connected to an internet gateway in its route table private subnet is connected to a NAT gateway in its route table